Labor & Delivery

 - Allows baby to stay skin-to-skin and helps encourage breastfeeding

 You and your baby will remain together throughout your hospital stay unless the baby needs to be admitted to the NICU.
 Our team of doctors, nurses, and lactation consultants are your important resources in helping you learn to care for your baby.
-If you’re breastfeeding, you may also choose to meet with a lactation consultant.
+Consider downloading our free Pregnancy & Baby app or signing up for our free Pregnancy & Parenting newsletter as both provide information through your baby’s first year of life.
+If you are breastfeeding, you may also choose to meet with a lactation consultant.

 When it’s time to go home, you’ll be provided with hospital discharge and prescription instructions from your physician and your baby’s healthcare provider.
 Discharge time is 11:00 AM.
 Please make arrangements with your partner or a family member to arrive by 10:00 AM in preparation to go home.